 Great meal, great new tastes - happy days!

 To illustrate the point further, and clarify this for you - let’s look at two really negative things.

 (1) Debt.
 Let’s say you can’t pay your credit card bills, and your latest tax bill and are worried about the 'final notices’ building up.
-I’ve chosen this example because it’s a challenge people share with me often during my talks and seminars.
+I’ve chosen this example because it’s a challenge people share with me often.

 (2) Stubborn people.
 Someone you know is so stubborn that it really gets you down, it’s a real negative trait that drives you nuts.